 3. Add a Starch

 Stir in some cooked (unsalted) rice, barley, quinoa, pasta or couscous.
 These salt-thirsty ingredients will absorb quite a bit from a sauce.
-Depending on the dish, simmer or bake it for a bit with a splash of liquid to meld the flavours and allow the grains to absorb the excess salt.
-If it’s a soup, curry or other saucy dish, you can add large chunks of potato to soak up excess salt then discard when tender.
+Depending on the dish, simmer or bake it with a splash of liquid to meld the flavours and allow the grains to absorb the excess salt.
+If it’s a soup, curry or other saucy dish, you can add large chunks of potato to soak up excess salt, then discard once tender.